 12. Jumping Wave Thrusters

-At this point in the workout, you might be tempted to hold your breath.
-Breathe through your nose if possible, or your mouth if your heart rate is really climbing.
+You might be tempted to hold your breath at this point in the workout.
+Breathe through your nose if possible or your mouth if your heart rate is climbing quickly.

-Remember to keep your core tight, and to be mindful of your shoulder joints – only lift your arms as high as your shoulder girdle comfortably allows.
+Remember to keep your core tight, and to be considerate of your shoulder joints – only lift your arms as high as your shoulder girdle comfortably allows.

 3 sets of 15 reps.